This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 To access the health and relationship with your dogs, these are the 5 key points you have to ask yourself.

-First off, food control.
-This is one of the most important aspect of training your dog - especially so if they are shelter or rescue dogs.
+First off the list is food control.
+This is one of the most important aspect of training your dog - more so if they are shelter or rescue dogs.

 Food control, in a nutshell, is simple food aggression in dogs.